Langtang Gosainkunda Helambu Trek

 Life in the Langtang and Helambu regions is shaped by altitude, climate, and remoteness.
 Villagers lead agrarian lifestyles, cultivating crops such as potatoes, barley, maize, and buckwheat.
 Livestock farming—especially yak and sheep herding—is common in higher altitudes.

-Tibetan-style stone houses with flat roofs, neatly kept courtyards, and open hearth kitchens define the rural architecture.
+Tibetan-style stone houses with flat roofs, neatly kept courtyards, and open-hearth kitchens define the rural architecture.
 Many families engage in weaving, making woolen products like carpets, scarves, and garments from yak wool.

 Life follows a seasonal rhythm.
 In the warmer months, locals tend to fields or herd animals in alpine pastures.
 In winter, they often retreat to lower villages or towns.
 The rhythm of life is slow and community-centered, with villagers supporting each other during festivals, funerals, and harvests.